dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 Phase 2:                # validation
     nextValidation.initialize(2)

-    per thread main loop:
+    repeat
-        if nextValidation > n, and no task is still running, exit loop j := nextValidation.increment() ; if j > n, go back to loop
+        j := nextValidation.increment() ; if j > n, go back to loop
+        validate TXj
+    until nextValidation > n and no task is still running

+Validation of TXj:
         re-read TXj read-set
         if read-set differs from original read-set of the latest TXj execution re-execute TXj